walterbender/Syllabi/edtech.md

 The goal of this class is to impart upon the students the underlying tenets of Constructionist Learning.
-Rather than instructing, telling, or showing the students what Constructionism is, students will break into small groups and teach each other some indivudual skill.
+Rather than instructing, telling, or showing the students what Constructionism is, students will break into small groups and teach each other some individual skill.

 Questions to Consider
 ---------------------

 * Is "show, don't tell" different from traditional instruction?
-* When engaging in your teaching experience, in what ways were your students contructing, hypothesizing, exploting, experimenting, evaluating, and drawing conclusions?
+* When engaging in your teaching experience, in what ways were your students contructing, hypothesizing, exploring, experimenting, evaluating, and drawing conclusions?
 * How did you ensure that the students were learning?